reidgs/TerraBot/README.md

 ### Relay Node ###
 Running the relay will start up a total of 4 nodes.
 First the master node, roscore, and then the three other nodes: student, relay and Arduino.

-The relay relaies actuator data from the student node to the Arduino node:
+The relay transfers actuator data from the student node to the Arduino node:
 The relay subscribes to the topics to which the student node publishes.
-It also publishes to the topics to which the Arduino subscribes to.
+It also publishes to the topics to which the Arduino subscribes.

-The realy also relains sensor data from the
+The realy also transfers sensor data from the Arduino node to the student node:

-It also publishes to the same topics
+The relay subscribes to the topics to which teh Arudino publishes.
+It also publishes to the topics to which the studnet subscribes.

+In the transfering process, the data received by the relay node are passed though functions via an external interference file.
+In order to reliably simulate errors which may happen by chance if run in the real world, the interference file may be malicious and cause the relay to act incorrectly.

+#### Interference File ####
+The interference file may take in a path to a .txt file containing a schedule of times to interfere with data.
+There are three types of functions, through one of which your data will be passed.
+These are: normal, noise, and off.

+* normal : trasfers data directly without any modifications
+* noise : modifies data before transfering
+* off : sets all data to 0 (or type equivelent)

+*If no file is passed in, there will be no intereference in the transfer of data.*

 ### Arduino Node ###
 Sensors and actuators are being controlled in the Arduino node: